WuerthPhoenix/tornado/src/collector/jmespath/doc/README.md

 }
 ```

-## Runtime behaviour
+## Runtime behavior

 When the JMESpath expression returns an array or a map,
-the entire object will be put as-is in the event.
+the entire object will be inserted as-is into the Event.

-However, if a JMESpath expression does not return a valid result, then the event is not created,
+However, if a JMESpath expression does not return a valid result, then no Event is created,
 and an error is produced.
 This happens, for example, when the expression points to a non-existing node in the input JSON.